Table of Contents

 Pedigree Dentatix Small/Medium Dog Treats

 These X-shaped chews are made with a texture that is not only chewy, but helps clean between your dog’s teeth all the way to the gum line.
-The mint flavor is not only tasty, it also works to combat bad breath, one of the most common dog dental problems.
+The mint flavor is not only tasty, but it also works to combat bad breath, one of the most common dog dental problems.

 The manufacturer says these Dentatix treats have been clinically proven to reduce tartar buildup.
 They are safe and effective enough to be used as a daily part of your dog’s oral hygiene routine.